277 days ago

 - Free Visa on Arrival for Indians — no prior application, no fee.

-- Mandatory: Complete IMUGA travel declaration online at imuga.immigration.gov.mv at least 96 hours before arrival (free).
+- Mandatory: Complete the IMUGA travel declaration online at imuga.immigration.gov.mv at least 96 hours before arrival (free), and again before departure.

 Best Time to Visit